 It’s the simple things that make Sea Ranch special.
-One of the great pleasures while staying at Sea Ranch is simply to get out and enjoy a walk along the trails.
+One of the great pleasures while staying at Sea Ranch in the summer is simply to get out and enjoy a walk along the trails.
 Of course, there are the seals to enjoy at the point and the ocean’s majesty that changes daily with tides.
 Perhaps a family of deer may quietly graze among the grasses.
 Occasionally, a surprise squadron of pelicans will fly overhead in perfect formation.
 I guess that’s why they call a flock of pelicans a squadron.
 But I suggest the next time you are walking the trails, look closer at the simpler things along the trails.

 Discover Native Flowers Along the Trails

 Below are a few items discovered on my recent walk.
 As I looked closer, I realized how little I knew about them!
 With the help of the iNaturalist app, I not only learned about the little things along the way, but I also recorded their discovery in The Sea Ranch.
 I hope you enjoy them as much as I did.